 It is tough to argue that many (not all) men equate their hair with their sexual attractiveness to women.

 That’s why you need the best men's hairbrush you can find.

 No, that’s a joke.
 You need a proper men's hairbrush because it’s good for your scalp as well as your style.
 Brushing stimulates blood flow and distributes the natural oils produced by your scalp through your hair.

 Brushing also prevents split ends and naturally maintains the luster your hair should have.
 And while women are less inclined to worry about whether or not a man is bald, grooming and obvious signs of self-care are totally sexy.

 What's the bottom line?

-Luckily, it’s rather easy to get the hang of brushing; the trick is finding the best mens hair brush for your hair.
-There are more types out there than you might suspect and you really do want to choose the best one.
+Luckily, it is rather easy to get the hang of brushing; the trick is finding the best men's hairbrush for your hair.
+There are more types out there than you might suspect, and you really do want to choose the best one.

 Just think about it this way: caring for every part of your body probably will keep you looking and feeling amazing.